NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 These future properties will be represented by RRsets directly below the name of a member node.

 Implementations and operators of catalog zones may choose to provide their own properties.
-To prevent a name clash with future properties, private properties should be represented below the label `private-extension.<unique-N>.zones.$CATZ`.
+To prevent a name clash with future properties, private properties should be represented below the label `ext.<unique-N>.zones.$CATZ`.
-`private-extension` is not a
+`ext` is not a
-placeholder, so a custom property would have the domain name `<your-label>.private-extension.<unique-N>.zones.$CATZ`
+placeholder, so a custom property would have the domain name `<your-label>.ext.<unique-N>.zones.$CATZ`

 # Nameserver Behavior {#behavior}